OIT Network Systems

 What is IPv6?

 IPv6 is the next generation of the Internet Protocol (IP).
-The current version of IP is IPv4; that's the version that is in widespread use throughout the Internet.
+The version in widespread use is IPv4.

-While use of IPv6 on the Internet is expected to grow in the future, at this time it is deployed in select locations on the Internet.
-Few sites on the Internet require clients to speak IPv6 to reach them; such Internet sites would be unreachable to the vast majority of clients, as most clients throughout the Internet have IPv4 access to the Internet, but not IPv6 access to the Internet.
-Most individuals using IPv6 today are doing so to experiment with the new protocol.
+While use of IPv6 on the Internet is growing, at this time it is deployed in select locations on the Internet.
+Few sites on the Internet require clients to speak IPv6 to reach them; such Internet sites would be unreachable to the vast majority of clients, as many clients throughout the Internet have IPv4 access to the Internet, but not IPv6 access to the Internet.

 Why is there any IPv6 traffic on the campus network?